Watch this on-demand webinar to learn more about our MD program and hear our student and alumni panel answer frequently asked questions!

 During your time as a student in the AUC MD program, you will have the opportunity to continually receive professional and personal guidance, to further your development as both a physician and a person.

 One thing always identified by graduates and students is the way AUC supports them, starting even before they are admitted.
 From the moment a prospective student begins the AUC medical school admissions process to the time they graduate and beyond, someone from AUC will be there to help and offer guidance when needed.
-This includes nonacademic support like wellness counselling, to ensure you have all the tools needed for a successful medical career.
+This includes nonacademic support like wellness counseling, to ensure you have all the tools needed for a successful medical career.

 Want to know more?